fgheorghe/Unity-VFX-Graph-Sun/README.md

 The sun's corona and flares graph position is set to 'Circle', useful for a "fixed" camera position.

-Change its position to 'Sphere' if a 360 view is desired.
+Change its position to 'Sphere' if a 360 view is desired, and adjust Vector Feild Force settings (particularly Center and Intensity values).

 A post processing asset is included for a bloom effect.